projecttiffany/bank-churn-analysis/README.md

 # bank-churn-analysis
-pulling data using Python + introduction to a prediction model
+pulling data using Pandas + introduction to a prediction model